Jim Press

-James E. Press is the former Deputy CEO of Chrysler Group LLC, having served in that capacity from June to December 2009.
-Previously, he served as President of Sales & Marketing Operations of Chrysler LLC from September 2007 to June 2009.
-He also served as Senior Advisor to Chrysler Financial Company.
+James E. Press is the former deputy CEO of Chrysler Group LLC, having served in that capacity from June to December 2009.
+Previously, he served as president of sales and marketing operations of Chrysler LLC from September 2007 to June 2009.
+He also served as senior advisor to Chrysler Financial Company.
 During this assignment, he assisted Sergio Marchionne in the transition to Fiat.
 Press was heavily involved in maintaining company operations and product development during the bankruptcy period.
-Press was also Senior Advisor to the Renault–Nissan Alliance, working closely with the CEO, Carlos Ghosn.
-Presently he is Senior Advisor to Hyundai Motor North America, AMCI Doppler in Torrance, California and Work Truck Solutions in Chico California.
+Press was also senior advisor to the Renault–Nissan Alliance, working closely with the CEO, Carlos Ghosn.
+Presently he is senior advisor to Hyundai Motor North America, AMCI Doppler in Torrance, California and Work Truck Solutions in Chico California.